-Findern

-Hartshorne

-Mount Pleasant (Castle Gresley)

-Netherseal

-Newton Solney

-Rosliston

-Ticknall

-Weston on Trent

-Weston on Hent

-Rural Villages:

-Barrow upon Trent

-Burnaston

-Caldwell

-Church Broughton

-Coton Park

-Egginton

-Kings Newton

-Lees

-Long Lane

-Lullington

-Milton

-Scropton

-Smisby

-Stanton by Bridge

-Sutton on the Hill

-Swarkestone

-Walton on Trent

-MM3 2.2 Those settlements defined as Key Service Villages, Local Service To ensure consistency with Policy H1.

-Villages and Rural Areas Villages (as defined by Policy H1) where there

-is a compact group of dwellings within a settlement exists will have a

-settlement boundary.
+Modification Reference Policy/ Paragraph Modification (deleted text shown as struck through, text inserted shown as bold and underlined and comments shown in italics) Kings Newton Lees Long Lane Lullington Milton Scropton Smisby Stanton by Bridge Sutton on the Hill Swarkestone Walton on Trent

-MM4 2.3 Inclusion of land within a settlement boundary would normally imply To ensure consistency with national policy on

-a presumption in favour of development would be acceptable in sustainable development.

-principle , though other technical considerations will still be assessed.
-MM5 2.4 Land outside of settlement boundaries and allocated sites will be To ensure consistency with national policy and considered as part of the Rural Areas countryside , where other the spatial strategy in the SDLPP1 and policies apply.
-Other than in the circumstances permitted by policy effectiveness in achieving sustainable BNE5 and other relevant policies, development will not normally be permitted within the Rural Areas countryside. development.
-Housing L , , , , , , , , , , , , , , , , , , , MM6 5 H23 Policy H23 Non-Strategic Housing allocations For clarity and to ensure consistency with national policy and the spatial strategy in The following sites are allocated for housing development as shown on the Policies Map and in the site specific maps under Policies 23A-N: SDLPP1.
-A Moor Lane, Aston (S/0271) - up to around 42 dwellings B Jacksons Lane, Etwall (S/0284) - up to around 50 dwellings C Derby Road, Hilton (S/0299) - up to around 43 dwellings D Station Road, Melbourne (S/0109 & S/0256) - up to around 46 dwellings E Acresford Road, Overseal (S/0250) - up to around 70 dwellings F Valley Road, Overseal (S/0022) - up to around 64 dwellings G Milton Road, Repton (S/0101) - up to around 25 dwellings H Mount Pleasant Road, Repton (S/0088) - up to around 24 dwellings I Off Kingfisher Way, Willington (S/0266) - up to around 50 dwellings J Oak Close, Castle Gresley (S/0239) - up to around 55 dwellings
+Modification Reference Policy/ Paragraph Modification (deleted text shown as struck through, text inserted shown as bold and underlined and comments shown in italics) MM3 2.2 Amend the last sentence of paragraph 2.2 as follows: Those settlements defined as Key Service Villages, Local Service Villages and Rural Areas Villages (as defined by Policy H1) where there is a compact group of dwellings exists will within a settlement have a settlement boundary.
+MM4 2.3 Amend first sentence of paragraph 2.3 as follows: Inclusion of land within a settlement boundary would normally imply a presumption in favour of development would be acceptable in principle, though other technical considerations will still be assessed.
+MM5 2.4 Land outside of settlement boundaries and allocated sites will be considered as part of the Rural Areas countryside , where other policies apply.
+Other than in the circumstances permitted by policy BNE5 and other relevant policies, development will not normally be permitted within the Rural Areas countryside .
+MM6 H23 Amend first half of Policy H23 as follows: Policy H23 Non-Strategic Housing Allocations The following sites are allocated for housing development as shown on the Policies Map and in the site specific maps under Policies 23A-N: A Moor Lane, Aston (S/0271) - up to around 42 dwellings B Jacksons Lane, Etwall (S/0284) - up to around 50 dwellings C Derby Road, Hilton (S/0299) - up to around 43 dwellings D Station Road, Melbourne (S/0109 & S/0256) - up to around 46 dwellings E Acresford Road, Overseal (S/0250) - up to around 70 dwellings F Valley Road, Overseal (S/0022) - up to around 64 dwellings G Milton Road, Repton (S/0101) - up to around 25 dwellings H Mount Pleasant Road, Repton (S/0088) - up to around 24 dwellings I Off Kingfisher Way, Willington (S/0266) - up to around 50 dwellings J Oak Close, Castle Gresley (S/0239) - up to around 55 dwellings K Midland Road, Swadlincote (S/0133) - up to around 57 dwellings L Land north of Scropton Road, Scropton (S/0291) - up to around 10 dwellings